| Enterprise | ||||

 For ingress-nginx (deprecated) based Ingresses and Istio Gateways, activity detection works automatically.
 For nginx based ingresses, the platform adds the mirror-target annotation to each ingress that will track activity and reset the timer when a request is made to that ingress.
 For Istio, the metrics from the istio-proxy container are used to determine activity.

-vCluster Platform supports waking up a virtual cluster through an ingress independent of the underlying ingress controller.
-Just navigate to the ingress host and you should see a wakeup page for the virtual cluster.
+vCluster Platform supports waking up a tenant cluster through an ingress independent of the underlying ingress controller.
+Just navigate to the ingress host and you should see a wakeup page for the tenant cluster.

 Advanced configurationβ